 Besides loading images fast, Photo Mechanic can show you high-quality images that stay true to their resolution.

 The images are guaranteed to not only load fast but also load in their original, high-quality format.
-This ensures that when you manually cull pictures, you’ll be able to spot the minor differences between images.
+This ensures that when you manually cull pictures, you’ll be able to spot minor differences between images.

 Con: Photo Mechanic Can’t Segregate Duplicates